Michael Paycer - Astronomy Glossary

 • Libration — The slight rocking of the Moon that lets us see a little more than half its surface over time.
 See The Moon.

-• Light-year — The distance light travels in one year, about 5.9 trillion miles; the nearest exoplanet, Proxima b, lies about 4.2 light-years away.
+• Light-year — The distance light travels in one year, about 9.5 trillion km (5.9 trillion miles); the nearest exoplanet, Proxima b, lies about 4.2 light-years away.
 See Famous Exoplanets.

 M